stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 Figure from the Strava documentation showing the application settings.
 You can name your application whatever you wish.
 You can add any website URL if you are grabbing your data locally.
 For this tutorial, use `localhost` for the Authorization Callback
 Domain if you are only using this locally.
-Otherwise, you likely have a website URL that will enter here.
+Otherwise, you likely have a website URL that you will enter here.
 :::

 :::{figure-md} fig-target